Alimodian: Japanese occupation and World War II

 The Japanese Imperial Army first passed by Alimodian on April 19, 1942, from Maasin aboard their trucks and bicycles.
-They left the town peacefully and without any incidents since there were no combat forces in the area as they camped out in the mountains like in Cabacanan way before the Japanese arrived except for the intelligence operatives of the G-2 section and other units were in the town center to monitor covertly the movements of the invading enemy forces.
+They left the town peacefully and without any incidents since there were no combat forces in the area as they camped out in the mountains like in Cabacanan long before the Japanese military arrived, except for the intelligence operatives of the G-2 section and other units who were in the town center to monitor covertly the movements of the invading enemy forces.
 The operatives included Sgt.
 Marcelo Tolentino, Conrado Norada, former Iloilo governor, and Sgt.
 Alfredo Galon.
 It was learned based on the intelligence reports gathered by the military that there were Japanese sympathizers among the evacuees at the convent of Fr.
 Mariano Perez, who was the parish priest at the time Sgt.
 Galon was planted as a houseboy at the convent.
-The information he gathered was relayed to Maj.
+The information Fr.
+Mariano Perez gathered was relayed to Maj.
 Rafael Almacen, chief of the G-2 Intelligence Section operative during the war.
 In May 1942, an order was received from Major Rafael Almacen to round up Filipino soldiers who escaped being a prisoner of war and convince them to join Panay Free Forces organized in the mountains of Lambunao by Panay movement led by Col. Macario Peralta, Lt.
 Col. Leopoldo Relunia, Maj.
 Jose Alvior, Lt.
 Col. Julian Chavez and other responsible officers of the disbanded USAFFE.
-Refusal to join means the firearms would be confiscated.
+Refusal to join meant their firearms would be confiscated.
 The designated town officer, First Lt.
 Marcelo Tolentino organized the Alimodian chapter of the movement in June 1942.
 This was a sub-unit of the First Iloilo Sector consisting of southern towns of Iloilo.
 Major Almacen was assigned as sector commander by Col. Peralta.
-During the first few months of guerilla warfare, Sitio Taban became the center of activities of guerillas, Japanese spies and civilian.
+During the first few months of guerilla warfare, Sitio Taban became the center of activities of guerillas, Japanese spies and civilians.
 After the Japanese eventually landed in Iloilo, the town's public market was transferred to Sitio Taban.